White House expects North Korea summit to happen despite Pyongyang's silence

 “We have not seen nor received an official response from the North Korean regime regarding the North Korea-U.S. summit,” said Baik Tae-hyun, spokesman for South Korea’s Unification ministry.

-“I feel they’re approaching this matter with caution and they need time to organize their stance.”
+“I feel they’re approaching this matter with caution and they need time to organise their stance.”

 Tillerson said several steps would be necessary to agree the location and scope of the talks.